You too can get involved...

 title above.]

-Composers: Ferdinand Jay Smith, 3d (BMI), and
+Composers: Ferdinand Jay Smith III (BMI), and

 Jeffrey J. Tyzik (ASCAP)

-Original Publishers: A B C/Dunhill Music, Inc. (BMI), and
+Original Publishers: A B C/Dunhill Music, Inc. (BMI); and

 American Broadcasting Music, Inc. (ASCAP)